The complete guide to multichannel order management

 Centralised data

-Data is pulled from every platform to give you a single source of truth.
+With an OMS, data is pulled from every platform to give you a single source of truth.
 Automated reporting and analytics tools provide key performance metrics and business-critical insight so you can make more informed decisions based on the most up-to-date data.

 Take control with multichannel order management software

-Intelligent tools remove the need for manual multi-warehouse management, put you in complete control of inventory across all channels and integrate business-wide systems, allowing data-rich reporting and at-a-glance KPI tracking across your operations.
+Intelligent tools remove the need for manual multi-warehouse management, put you in complete control of inventory across channels and integrate business-wide systems, allowing data-rich reporting and at-a-glance KPI tracking across your operations.

 See Mintsoft in action